Joetsu Aquarium: Second generation

-3rd generation
+Third generation

-In March 1949, Shozo Nakata opened the Naoetsu Aquarium (2nd generation) on the sandy beach of Motosunayama, Naoetsu Town, a one-story wooden structure of 86 tsubo (860 m2) with 12 tanks and two reservoirs, with the policy of introducing many fish species and using them as educational resources.
+In March 1949, Shozo Nakata opened the Naoetsu Aquarium (second generation) on the sandy beach of Motosunayama, Naoetsu Town, a one-story wooden structure of 86 tsubo (860 m2) with twelve tanks and two reservoirs, with the policy of introducing many fish species and using them as educational resources.

-However, in October 1950, Nakata proposed to the town of Naoetsu that the aquarium be sold, and although the transfer to the town did not materialize in the end, it was acquired by volunteers, and on March 1, 1951, the Naoetsu Aquarium Foundation was established with approval from the prefecture.
+However, in October 1950, Nakata proposed to the town of Naoetsu that the aquarium be sold, and although the transfer to the town did not materialise in the end, it was acquired by volunteers, and on March 1, 1951, the Naoetsu Aquarium Foundation was established with approval from the prefecture.

-The museum then applied for registration as a museum due to the fact that two-thirds of its visitors were groups of schools and preschools, and on June 10, 1953, it was approved and the Naoetsu Aquarium Foundation was inaugurated.
+The museum then applied for registration as a museum due to the fact that two-thirds of its visitors were students on school and pre-school trips, and on June 10, 1953, it was approved and the Naoetsu Aquarium Foundation was inaugurated.

-On December 8, 1953, the board of directors decided to donate the Aquatic Museum to Naoetsu Town, and the museum was transferred to Naoetsu Town as of the following April 1, 1954.
+On December 8, 1953, the board of directors decided to donate the Aquatic Museum to Naoetsu Town, and the museum was transferred to Naoetsu Town on April 1, 1954.
 The inauguration of the museum as a public institution took place on June 10, nine days after the inauguration of Naoetsu City, and the Naoetsu Municipal Aquatic Museum was inaugurated.

-4th generation
+Fourth generation

-Due to the aging of the facilities and the problem of wave erosion on the coast, the Aquatic Museum was newly built and relocated to the Seaside Park in 1957.
+Due to its aging facilities and the problem of wave erosion on the coast, the Aquatic Museum was newly built and relocated to the Seaside Park in 1957.

-The museum was equipped with 13 tanks, a fish release tank, and a large flat tank in the center of the exhibition room (a flat tank that visitors could look into from above), and exhibited more than 60 species and over 1,000 items, including fur seals.
+The museum was equipped with 13 tanks, a fish release tank, and a large flat tank in the middle of the exhibition room (a flat tank that visitors could look into from above), and exhibited more than 60 species of marine life, including fur seals.

-There was also an outdoor breeding shed where bears, Japanese macaques, ducks, Indian peacocks, and other birds and animals were kept.
-Until this time, the Aquarium was not equipped for wintering, and when winter approached, the fish and other species kept there were released into the sea and the museum was closed until spring.
+There was also an outdoor breeding shed where Japanese macaques, bears, ducks, Indian peafowl, and other animals were kept.
+Until this time, the Aquarium was not equipped for wintering, and when winter approached, the fish and other animals kept there were released into the wild and the museum was closed until spring.

 With the establishment of Joetsu City on April 29, 1971, the Aquatic Museum became the Joetsu City Aquatic Museum.